tommy1019/Totality/README.md

 Totality hosts a web server on the main machine.
 Users connect to the server using the web browser on their phone.
 The server sends a javascript controller to the phone, and listens for input.

 ## Setting up Totality
 1. Download TotalityServer.jar and include it in your project.
+Download gson and include it in your project.

 2. Create a controller object and define its layout:
 ```